TANAYTAPANSHU/College-Pocket-App/README.md

 ## React Native is used in building the application
 ## Application will have information about -
+<h3>We are adding the local vendor app features into it .
+So that it shows about the local buisness , hotels , freelancers around the user ( around the college campus ) which will solve a realtime problem </h3>
 <ul>
   <li>College Events</li>
   <li>Internships & Placement Drives</li>